 Branch 1 – How Will You Transition?
 This is the really difficult part of the Parent Talk.
 This is when a parent moves from independence to more dependence.
 Nobody likes it, and often resists the reality of the aging process.
 Eyes dim.
 Reflexes slow.
 Memory fails.
 When does a parent stop driving?
 When do physical limitations overwhelm a spouse or a family caregiver?
 In the book, we talk about Adult Daily Living (ADLs) guide the eldercare community has used for years to assess the needs of a person.
 Review these as well as the IADLs as part of the Parent Talk.
 Just a heads up, this will not be easy!

 Branch 2 – When Will You Receive Care?
 The transitions discussion feeds into this question.
-If you identify the thresholds when there is movement to greater care, you identify the timing.
+If you identify the thresholds when there is a movement to greater care, you identify the timing.
 Most parents place far too much pressure on the caregiver, often the spouse, before the caregiver is now in greater need of care or passes.
 Often, the spouse or family caregiver, does not want to give up caring as well.
-This is complicated and helpful to discuss BEFORE the need of care.
+This is complicated and helpful to discuss BEFORE the need for care.

 Branch 4 – Where Will You Receive Care?
 Most parents will want to age in place.
 Many resources today to help accomplish that goal from home services to those who specialize in universal design for the house.
 When you talk about transitions and when care may become so overwhelming that more help is needed that can come to a home, then some form of care community will be necessary.
 This is another hard topic that most parents do not wish to think about.
-You can assist your parents to age in place as long as possible until physical conditions make it very difficult, then a care community they select is considered.
+You can assist your parents to age in place as long as possible until physical conditions make it very difficult, then a caring community they select is considered.
 Where will your parents receive care?

 For more info, visit the sponsor of the show today – The Decision Tree of Aging.
 You can find them at www.TheDecisionTreeOfAging.com